2024 Solar Incentives Guide for Brownstown, MI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a certain percentage of the money you spend on your solar system.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.

 State & Local Solar Incentives